Factbox - International reaction to arrest of Reuters reporters in Myanmar

 “Wa Lone and Kyaw Soe Oo are journalists who perform a crucial role in shedding light on news of global interest, and they are innocent of any wrongdoing,” he said.

-Here are comments on their detention from governments, politicians, human rights groups and press freedom advocates around the world:
+Here are comments on their detention from governments, politicians, human rights groups, journalists and press freedom advocates around the world:

+- The New York Times said in an editorial on Saturday that releasing the two journalists immediately “would help restore at least some lost faith” in Aung San Suu Kyi’s government.

+- Former New Zealand Prime Minister Helen Clark said it was “disturbing” to hear of the detention of the two Reuters journalists.
+“Press freedom is very important,” she said in a tweet on Christmas Day.

-Two U.N. human rights experts called on Thursday for Myanmar to release the two reporters, saying it was putting Myanmar on a dangerous path by using the Official Secrets Act to criminalise journalism.
+- Two U.N. human rights experts called on Myanmar last week to release the two reporters, saying it was putting Myanmar on a dangerous path by using the Official Secrets Act to criminalise journalism.

 “Journalism is not a crime.
 These detentions are another way for the Government to censor information about the military’s role in Rakhine State and the humanitarian catastrophe taking place,” said Yanghee Lee and David Kaye, who are the U.N. special rapporteur on Myanmar and on freedom of expression respectively.